 - People pick up on your insecurity.
 Just try to be friendly and confident, and you’ll do fine.

-- Taking dancing classes can be a nice way to improve your confidence when moving.
+- Taking dancing classes, yoga, gymnastics, and working on flexibility can be a nice way to improve your confidence when moving.

 - Watch other men who are your age, size, ethnicity, and socioeconomic peers.
 Take cues from them.